zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 100times/2s

-This endpoint place a new order and send to the exchange to be matched.
+This endpoint places a new order and sends to the exchange to be matched.

 ### HTTP Request